Why should I buy a salvage title or repairable vehicle?

 New and clean title vehicles are more expensive.
 The higher purchase price also results in more sales tax and more finance charges over the life of the loan.
 When you purchase a Salvage/Repairable vehicle, you are dodging the depreciation that occurs as soon as you drive a new vehicle off the dealership lot.
 A new car drops thousands of dollars in value as soon as you purchase it and will lose approximately 15% per year thereafter.
 A salvage title vehicle on the other hand will suffer less from depreciation due to the lower initial purchase price.

-The data for the graph above was obtained by comparing similarly Chevrolet Equinox LTZs for the Model years 2010 through 2014.
-What this graph demonstrates is that over the course of four years, the new Equinox purchased at a dealer could expect to see almost $17,000 worth of depreciation.
-The used Equinox purchaser could expect to see $12,000 worth of depreciation, while the salvage title buyer could only see $5,500 worth of depreciation.
+The data for the graph above was obtained by comparing similarly Dodge Ram 4 Wheel Drive for the Model years 2015 through 2019.
+What this graph demonstrates is that over the course of four years, the new Dodge Ram purchased at a dealer could expect to see almost $17,000 worth of depreciation.
+The used Dodge Ram purchaser could expect to see $12,000 worth of depreciation, while the salvage title buyer could only see $5,500 worth of depreciation.

 What is the price comparison between new, used, or salvage title vehicles?